reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/README.md

 <br>Exactly,<i>Jack</i> Killed <i>by Me</i>.Ignoring how the message will be interpreted when Player 2 kills Player 1, this message will ruin Player1's mood quite a bit.
 </p>

-<p>Injections in practice are exactly like this, taking something out of context to get/access to something we should not have.</p>
+<p>Injections in practice (In general computer hacking) is exactly like this, coercing the machine/system into taking something out of context to get/access to something we should not have.</p>

 <p>If the guy at the coffee shop asks you, "Which coffee?", the expected answer from you will be a flavor , say <i> Capuccino</i>.
 <br>What if the coffee guy is required by some weird rule to give you coffee if it exists.